nayakastha/networks/assignment7/README.md

 - The network may be clogged with unwanted and duplicate data packets.
 This may hamper delivery of other data packets.

 ### Compare flooding with deterministic (k=1) in terms of both delay and bandwidth used
+In case of deterministic routing, the packets are sent to the next hop only.
+In case of flooding, the packets are sent to all the outgoing links except the one it has arrived on.
+The bandwidth utilisation is higher in case of flooding, but the delay is lower.